Report details ‘terrible errors’ amid COVID-19 outbreak at Holyoke Soldiers’ Home, staffer feared she was ‘walking vets to their death’

 After the consolidation was completed, one nurse is said to have described 1-North as being “like a battlefield tent where the cots are all next to each other.”
 Another staffer “thought my god, where is the respect and dignity for these men?”

-An experienced healthcare administrator sent in three days later to address the crisis described the unit as resembling “a war zone,” with some veterans clothed, some unclothed, and some obviously in the process of dying from COVID-19, according to investigators.
+An experienced healthcare administrator sent in three days later to address the crisis described the unit as resembling “a war zone,” with some veterans clothed, some unclothed, some without masks on, and some obviously in the process of dying from COVID-19, according to investigators.

 Another social worker offered a heartwrenching account of the time they spent in the locked dementia unit, telling the following to investigators: